Openly gay Prince Manvendra from India tells us all about his inspiring coming-out story and the future of the LGBTQ community in India.

-How many of you knew that famous historical figures like Leonardo da Vinci, King James, Julius Ceasar, and William Shakespeare all experienced gay love at one point in their lives?
+How many of you know that famous historical figures like Leonardo da Vinci, King James, Julius Ceasar, and William Shakespeare all experienced gay love at one point in their lives?

 Prince Manvendra is the first openly gay prince, not just in India, but in the entire world.
-By coming out, the prince has made huge strides for the LGBTQ community, especially in India, where the act of homosexuality was legalised in 2018.
-Indian society is particularly strict and conservative, but it is still inching closer towards being one of the best gay travel destinations in Asia.
+By coming out, the prince has made huge strides for the LGBTQ community, especially in India, where the act of homosexuality was legalized in 2018.
+Indian society is particularly strict and conservative, but it is still inching closer to being one of the best gay travel destinations in Asia.

 Hello, Prince Manvendra, welcome to our blog!
 Please introduce yourself: